Sustainability at the Future of Surgery Festival

 Carbon neutral event

-We work closely with event organisers to achieve ‘carbon neutral’ status for their events.
+The ICC work closely with event organisers to achieve ‘carbon neutral’ status for their events.
 This is achieved by paying particular attention to the ‘reduce, reuse and recycle’ mantra and helping organisers put this into practice.

 • We are working with the venue and all of our suppliers to reduce the environmental impact and increase the positive social and economic contribution of this event.
 Here are some of the things we are doing: